MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/list/list-data-type.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # List Data Type
-Represents a strongly typed list of objects that can be accessed by index.
+Represents a strongly typed list of ordered objects that can be accessed by index.
+Contrary to the Array data type, a List is unbounded, such that its dimension does not need to be specified upon declaration.